stephband/jquery.event.move/README.md

 <h2>jquery.events.move</h2>

 <p>Provides custom events 'movestart', 'move' and 'moveend'.
-These events behave in a similar way to 'dragstart', 'drag' and 'dragend', but are intended for building interaction that moves within the DOM.</p>
+These events behave in a similar way to 'dragstart', 'drag' and 'dragend', but are intended for building interaction that moves nodes by position only within the DOM.</p>

 <h3>movestart</h3>
 <p>Fired following mousedown, after mousemoves cross a threshold distance from the position of the mousedown.</p>